 Social media influencers are a relatively new and very useful addition to the marketer’s toolbelt.
-They can help in all stages of the marketing funnel, from converting leads into sales, growing brand awareness, to even getting your business more reviews.
+They can help in all stages of the marketing funnel, from converting qualified leads into sales, growing brand awareness, to even getting your business more reviews.

 Growing Your Awareness Stage of the Marketing Funnel with Influencers

-The awareness stage is all about a person realizing they have a problem they need to be fixed.
+The awareness funnel stage is all about a person realizing they have a problem they need to be fixed.
 It starts with experiencing the symptoms of a problem, which leads to them looking to diagnose the problem.
 For example, a person who is sneezing and coughing a lot wants to figure out why.
 Is it a cold or allergies or something else?

 Either they start researching to figure out the real problem, or they ignore it and move on.
 An influencer can help with both those who are researching and those who want the answer presented to them.
-Influencers can discuss those symptoms and problems that can be a natural introduction to the top of your funnel.
+Influencers can discuss those symptoms and problems that can be a natural introduction to the top of the funnel.

 For example, let’s say your business sells high-end vacuums.
 Your homestyle influencer could talk about how much dirt, hair, and dander hides in carpets cleaned by cheap vacuums and how that could contribute to allergies or gross looking carpets.
 Then, the influencer’s call to action is to research potential solutions for cleaner carpets and link to your website talking about it.